viveksingh007e/greatWrork.html/README.md

         await noSleep.enable();
         console.log('NoSleep enabled');

-        await speakAndWait('Welcome back dear!
-Great that you came up with this idea.
+        await speakAndWait('Welcome dear!
 We will start eyes exercise now.
 This will last just 11 minutes.
 Sit comfortably and get in position', 25);
-        await speakAndWait('We will start with rolling the eyes gently for 2 minutes', 65);
+        await speakAndWait('We will start with rolling the eyes gently for 2 minutes', 125);
-		await speakAndWait('1 minute remaining ', 62);
 		await speakAndWait('Perfect!
 The rolling is complete now.
 Relax!', 15);

-        await speakAndWait('Now, Gently massage your eyes sockets for 2 minute.', 65);
+        await speakAndWait('Now, Gently massage your eyes sockets for 2 minute.', 125);
-        await speakAndWait('Continue for last 1 minute', 65);
         await speakAndWait('Perfect!
 The massage is complete now.
 Relax!', 15);

-        await speakAndWait('Now, pin your acupressure points for 3 minutes', 65);
+        await speakAndWait('Now, pin your acupressure points for 3 minutes', 185);
-        await speakAndWait('Continue for another 2 minutes', 65);
-        await speakAndWait('Just 1 minute remaining now', 65);
         await speakAndWait('Perfect!
 The acupressure is complete now.
 Relax!', 15);

         await speakAndWait('Awesome So far!
 Now focus adjustment for near and far points for 4 minutes.
-Starting now!', 67);
+Starting now!', 127);
         await speakAndWait('Great!
 Relax now', 10);
-        await speakAndWait('continue for another 3 minutes', 62);
-        await speakAndWait('Great!
-Relax now', 10);
-        await speakAndWait('continue for another 2 minutes', 62);
+        await speakAndWait('continue for another 2 minutes', 122);
-        await speakAndWait('Great!
-Relax now', 10);
-        await speakAndWait('just 1 minute remaining now', 62);

 		await speakAndWait('Terrific Work! we have completed all eye exercises.
 See you again!', 0);

     } catch (error) {
         console.error('Error:', error);